pganalyze/pganalyze-docs/enterprise/setup/index.md

 LDAP_ENCRYPTION=ssl
 ```

-If LDAP authentication does not work, or you see an error message instead of this form, please check the container’s logs using “docker logs” and verify your LDAP_ADMIN_GROUP_CN setting.
+If LDAP authentication does not work, or you see an error message instead of this form, please check the container's logs using `docker logs` and verify your `LDAP_ADMIN_GROUP_CN` setting.

 ### Appendix E - Command Line Debugging Tools